robincoenen/data-structures/05_week05/readme.md

 **time spent**
 ca. 1 day à 3 hours
 **learnings**
-It seems that I, personally prefer non-relational databases, probably as I am used to think about how to organise information visually, so that users understand the information.
+It seems that I, personally, prefer non-relational databases, probably as I am used to think about how to organise information visually, so that users understand the information.
 **illustrative image**
 original image by: Catherine Kanner, used for BYTE magazine,